aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/ticklabelitem/_index.md

 ### getY() {#getY--}

+<b>@deprecated.</b> Please use the 'y' property instead.
 Y coordinates of Ticklabel item in ratio of chart height.

 ```javascript
 getY() : number;